michaelfeil/infinity/README.md

 ## Documentation
 View the docs at [https://michaelfeil.eu/infinity](https://michaelfeil.eu/infinity) on how to get started.
 After startup, the Swagger Ui will be available under `{url}:{port}/docs`, in this case `http://localhost:7997/docs`.
-You can also find a interactive preview here: https://michaelfeil-infinity.hf.space/docs
+You can also find a interactive preview here: https://infinity.modal.michaelfeil.eu/docs (and https://michaelfeil-infinity.hf.space/docs)

 ## Contribute and Develop